Klickeazy/selftuning_architecture/README.md

-# speedy_greedy_algorithm
+# Speedy Greedy Algorithm

-Run-time simultaneous greedy selection and rejection algorithm
+Simultaneous greedy selection and rejection algorithm on multi-metric costs for run-time (online) architecture selection in networks